-We plan to raise additional capital primarily through the registered offer and sale of shares of our common stock from our shelf registration statements on Form S-3 which, as of July 31, 2006, we had an aggregate of approximately 5,893,000 shares available for possible future registered transactions; provided, however, in connection with our financing on June 16, 2006, we agreed not to (i) file another shelf registration statement pursuant to Rule 415 of the Securities Act of 1933, as amended, for a period of one hundred eighty days following June 16, 2006, nor (ii) without the prior written consent of the purchaser in such financing, prior to January 2, 2007, enter into any subsequent or further offer to sell securities at a price or possible price below \$2.50 per share.
+We plan to raise additional capital primarily through the registered offer and sale of shares of our common stock.
+At October 31, 2006, we had approximately 5,893,000 shares available for possible future registered transactions.
+Our ability to sell these shares or any additional shares of our common stock is subject to certain limitations which we agreed to in connection with our financing completed on June 16, 2006.
+Pursuant to the June 16, 2006 financing, we agreed not to (i) file another shelf registration statement pursuant to Rule 415 of the Securities Act of 1933, as amended, for a period of one hundred eighty days following June 16, 2006, nor (ii) without the prior written consent of the purchaser in such financing, prior to January 2, 2007, enter into any subsequent or further offer to sell securities at a price or possible price below \$2.50 per share.
 Notwithstanding the availability of our Form S-3, given uncertain market conditions and the volatility of our stock price and trading volume, we may not be able to sell our securities at prices or on terms that are favorable to us, if at all.